GiGGioSo/radiance_cascades_2d/README.md

 - [ ] Different memory layouts
     - [x] for each cascade, probes are adjecent (default)
     - [ ] for each cascade, every direction ray data is adjecent

+- [ ] Build and merge at the same time, starting from last cascade